Despite weeks of protests, France implements health pass at cafes and train stations with little drama

 “I wish they would accept the QR from California,” she said.
 “But that’s not the case.”

-Late Monday, after the new rules were in effect, tourism secretary Jean-Baptiste Lemoyne announced an email application system for non-E.U. tourists.
-But his tweet appeared to have been deleted soon after, and the government website providing coronavirus information for foreign nationals in France had not been updated since Aug.
+Late Monday in France, after the new rules were in effect, tourism secretary Jean-Baptiste LeMoyne announced an email application system for non-E.U. tourists.
+In in a sign of the confusion, though, his tweet appeared to have been deleted soon after, only to be reposted, this time in French, hours later.
+The government website he directed people to hadn’t been updated since Aug.
 1.

-Soon after on Monday, the U.S. Centers for Disease Control issued a warning of high coronavirus case levels in France, and the State Department issued a “do not travel” advisory.
+Also on Monday, the U.S. Centers for Disease Control issued a warning of high coronavirus case levels in France, and the State Department issued a “do not travel” advisory.

 In Italy, CDC cards are being accepted as proof of vaccination.